tomascherian/tp/docs/UserGuide.md

 :bulb: **Tip:**
 When editing tags, the existing tags of the contact will be removed i.e adding of tags is not cumulative.
-You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+You can remove all the tags of the contact by typing `t/` without specifying any tags after it.
 </div>

 Examples: